Gold hits 2-month peak as investors cheer dovish cenbank stance - Up News Info

 Article content

-Gold prices extended a rally to hit a two-month high on Monday as investors held onto the view that central banks would keep interest rates low for the time being, with focus turning to key U.S. inflation data due later in the week.
+Gold prices hovered near a two-month high on Monday, as investors held onto the view that central banks would keep interest rates low for the time being, with focus turning to key U.S. inflation data due later in the week.

 Major central banks last week stuck to the view that current inflationary pressures would fade, dimming the prospect for faster rate hikes.[